rainforestapp/fourchette/README.md

 ### Enable, disable, update or delete the hook

 `bundle exec rake -T` will tell you the rake tasks available.
 There are tasks to enable, disable or delete the GitHub hook to your Fourchette instance.
 There is also one to update the hook.
-That last one is mostly for development, if your local tunnel URl changed and you want to update the hook's URL.
+That last one is mostly for development, if your local tunnel URL changed and you want to update the hook's URL.

 ### Before & after steps, aka, callbacks

 You need to run steps before and/or after the creation of your new Heroku app?
 Let's say you want to run mirgations after deploying new code.
 There is a simple (and primitive) way of doing it.
-It might not be perfect but can work until there is a cleaner and more flexible way of doing so, if required.
+It might not be perfect but will work until there is a cleaner and more flexible way of doing so, if required.

 Create a file in your project to override the `Fourchette::Callbacks` class and include it after Fourchette.